Bit-Apps-Pro/bit-integrations/readme.txt

 == Description ==

+**Bit Integrations is a powerful no-code automation plugin built for WordPress users who want to simplify workflows and boost productivity — without writing a single line of code.
+Whether you're running a small business, automating e-commerce store, or scaling your digital marketing automation, Bit Integrations helps you connect apps, collect data, and trigger actions automatically.**

-<strong>no-code automation plugin for WordPress, enabling flawless workflows with webhooks, WooCommerce, CRM, LMS, Zapier and more | Best Automation Plugin for WordPress.</strong>
+**no-code automation plugin for WordPress, enabling flawless workflows with webhooks, WooCommerce, CRM, LMS, Zapier and more | Best Automation Plugin for WordPress.**

+**Seamlessly connect with form builders, email marketing tools, and CRMs.
+Use webhooks integration, REST API integration, and platform connectors to create real-time data sync between your favorite apps.**

+**Design custom triggers, custom action, add conditional logic, handle errors smoothly for flexible data mapping — all through an intuitive UI.**

 Automate your WordPress workflow with **Bit Integrations**: the automation plugin for sending data authomatically to WooCommerce, form builders, CRM, LMS, bookings, spreadsheets, webhooks, social media, email marketing and automation platforms like Zapier and others.
 No technical knowledge needed.
 Automate tasks across 280+ platforms effortlessly.